Suffolk Law's Impact

 The Institute on Legal Innovation and Technology (LIT) provides students with cutting-edge skills that prepare them to deliver legal services using 21st century approaches—from mobile apps to design thinking.

-LIT Lab students create machine learning tools that enable government agencies and other non-profits, and law firms, to do their work better, faster, and cheaper.
+LIT Lab students create machine learning tools that enable courts, government agencies and other non-profits, and law firms, to do their work better, faster, and cheaper.
+The LIT Lab's work has been featured on NBC-Boston, and in The Boston Globe and New York Times.

 The LIT Certificate Program is helping to retrain the legal industry.